 All students are required to attend all scheduled clinical placement sessions.
-As a guide, on placement students are expected to attend daily each weekday (Monday to Friday) except for the time allocated to the Vulnerability in Medicine tutorials (2 hours) and the Friday morning Peer-led Teaching and Learning session (1 hr).
+As a guide, on placement students are expected to attend daily each weekday (Monday to Friday) except for the Vulnerability in Medicine tutorials on Wednesday afternoon and the Peer-led Teaching and Learning sessions on Thursday afternoon.
 If it is an expectation of the clinical placement site that students attend after-hours or on a weekend, students are expected to do so.